 Large Screen TV'S...........
-Often it is difficult to fully enclose a large, floor type projection tv or a wide screen plasma or LCD television.
+Often it is difficult to fully enclose a large wide screen television.
 It is even more difficult to put these large units behind pocket doors.
-The cabinets would be too wide and too deep to transport and will likely not fit thru the door of your home.
+The cabinets and specifically, the doors would be too wide for superior construction techniques.
 However, bridges above the tv and panels on the lower portion will provide a built-in appearance.
 With today's changing tv electronics, an open area will provide greater flexibility.

 Widths.......
 Stereo components are typically 17" wide, however the mini systems are smaller in width.
 Pocket doors may be used to conceal a small television or stereo equipment.
 These doors slide back into a cabinet to reveal the entire contents.
 Pocket doors take up an additional 3- 1/2" of space in available width.
 To have adjustable shelves inside a cabinet with pocket doors (for stereo equipment), an additional insert unit must be made for the shelf ends to sit on.
 This insert unit will decrease the available working width an additional 3" of space.
 Therefore, including the cabinet sides and solid trim, you may require a cabinet as much as 8- 1/2" wider than the component you wish to store.
 A 36" wide cabinet with pocket doors will house a smaller, 27" diagonal tv and we often use a 24" wide cabinet to house stereo equipment.